abuiles/ember-101/manuscript/hands-on.md

 In **app/templates/friends/new.hbs** we used

-{title="Using partials in app/templates/friends/new.hbs", lang="handlebars"}
+{title="Using component in app/templates/friends/new.hbs", lang="handlebars"}
 ~~~~~~~~
 {{friends/edit-form model=model}}
 ~~~~~~~~